 Now he wanted to leave.
 Take Buster and leave everything behind.
 Hit the road and get as far away from Camp Chickadee as possible.
 The Burns treated him well, but he was a basket case knowing someone was after his machine.
 The $550 he withdrew from his bank account was enough to buy a bus ticket, but that old Falcon might not get him to the bus station.
 Where would he go?
 Where would he live and work?

 He stirred as the late afternoon sunlight streamed in from the window.
 "Did I doze off?" he muttered, rubbing his eyes.
 He packed his clothes, closing the lid on his aging leather suitcase.
 There!
 I'm all packed, now all I have to do is get Buster and hit the road.
-Hope that old clunker gets me to my lawyer's office.
-He helped me get my patent, maybe he can help me sell it.
+My lawyer helped me get my patent, maybe he can help me sell it.
 I'll have to convince him to work for a cut of the profits, 'cause I know he won't work for nothing.
-I need my $550 just to survive the next few weeks.

 Looking over his shoulder, he placed the suitcase in his car, leaving his small black and white television set and the furniture behind.
 He headed to the root cellar, keeping his eyes and ears open to any sign of motion.
 The sun was going down as he approached the door, casting a shadow over the old concrete steps spattered with dirt.
 He pushed his glasses up and squatted down to take a closer look.
 A partially eroded footprint on the step caught his attention.
 Glancing around, he opened the door, scanning his flashlight in every direction.
 The hard-packed dirt floor made it nearly impossible to determine their size, but there appeared to be a large and small set of footprints.
 Probably a male and female.
 Gunnar and Brynn?